 Zloshnik: vector CRT display based on 3ЛО1ИNovember, 5 2012

 At first I was going to build a CRT clock.
-But after learning that 3ЛО1И has a very short resource, some 1000 hours, I changed my mind.
+But after learning that 3ЛО1И has a very short resource, about a thousand hours, I changed my mind.
 Zloshnik does not try to be a clock.
 Instead it's a decorative piece, something that you can fire up once in a while and enjoy its looks.
 It has a serial port which allows its usage as a vector terminal, but at the moment this function is not used.

 To power a CRT, even as small as this one, one needs pretty high voltages.
 To power a nixie clock 150-180 volts are enough, and this is easy to make with a boost converter.
 For 3LO1I the difference of potential between the cathode and the second anode has to be not less than 750 volts.
 This is why the power circuit differs significantly from that of a nixie clock.
 In a lot of homemade CRT projects the high voltages are produced using a power transformer from 220V, which makes them huge and heavy.
 For such a small tube I wanted to use a single source of +12VDC, which can be taken from any wall adapter.